Ganymede-Bio/website-docusaurus/docs/functions/s3_read.md

 ## S3ReadOperator

-Copy files from S3 in to Ganymede
+Copy files from S3 in to a data lake

-This Function reads files from an S3 storage bucket for processing in Ganymede.

-Usage Requirements: AWS S3 buckets must be configured to permit Ganymede access.
+Prior to usage, AWS S3 buckets must be configured to permit Ganymede access.

 **Arguments**: